-- The population of 23.6 million is highly urbanized and heavily concentrated in the eastern states and on the coast.
+- The population of 23.6 million, with a 1.96 fertility rate in 2013, is highly urbanized and heavily concentrated in the eastern states and on the coast.

-- Australia is the tenth largest investor in the U.S. economy with $45 billion.
+- Australia is the second largest investor in the U.S. economy with $45 billion.

 South Korea is a democracy that lives in the shadow of North Korea.

-- South Korea maintains the eleventh largest economy with a GDP of $1.3 trillion.
+- South Korea maintains the 13th largest economy with a GDP of $1.4 trillion.

 - South Korea holds $106 billion in U.S. debt.

-- South Korea is th third largest investor in U.S economy at $342 billion.
+- South Korea is th third largest investor in U.S economy at $182 billion, since 2005.